 Here’s What We Need from You, Our Customers

-- We Strongly Encourage Use of Face Masks when in our stores
+- We Require the Use of Face Masks when in our stores, pursuant to local ordinances.

 - We Require Social Distancing between customer groups (6 ft)

 - We Require Adherence to Occupancy Maximums